Morgan Stanley names Collins to global healthcare banking co-head role: memo

-Dec 2 (Reuters) - Morgan Stanley named John Collins as the co-head of its global healthcare banking group, according to an internal memo on Wednesday.
+(Reuters) - Morgan Stanley (MS.N) named John Collins as the co-head of its global healthcare banking group, according to an internal memo on Wednesday.
 He replaces Clint Gartin, who will become chairman of investment banking.

 A veteran mergers and acquisitions banker, Collins most recently served as global operations officer in the investment banking division.